 China's Yunnan reports 1 new COVID-19 case

-KUNMING, April 16 (Xinhua) -- Southwest China's Yunnan Province reported one confirmed COVID-19 case on Thursday, the provincial health commission said Friday.
+KUNMING, April 20 (Xinhua) -- China's Yunnan Province reported one confirmed COVID-19 case on Monday, the provincial health commission said Tuesday.

-The case was found among a group of people who had been potentially exposed to the coronavirus and are under quarantine, the commission said.
+The case was found among a group of people who had been potentially exposed to the coronavirus and are under quarantine, after new locally-transmitted COVID-19 cases began to emerge in late March, the commission said.

-As of Thursday, 84 confirmed cases, including four imported ones, as well as 22 asymptomatic cases are receiving treatment or under medical observation in designated hospitals in the province.
+As of Monday, 76 confirmed cases, including six imported ones, as well as 14 asymptomatic cases were receiving treatment or under medical observation in designated hospitals in the province.

 Photos